 Obviously, there’s a lot more to it than these few tips, but they’re a good place to start.
 (And if you’re a member of our Comprehensive Copywriting Academy, be sure to check out our Writing for Solopreneurs deep-dive course.)

-Your turn!
 What differences have you noticed in solopreneur copywriting?
-Have you seen any subject lines that you really loved?
+What have your experiences been like?
 Let us know in the comments below!